 In addition to the Symphony Designer Showhouse, the CSOL is hosting the following events:

 - A car sponsorship for a beautiful Acura RDX.
-The winner will be drawn at a special concert by the Charleston Symphony Brass.
-Sponsorships are available at the Showhouse and
+The winner will be drawn at a special noontime concert by the Charleston Symphony Brass, May 18, 2019 on Marion Square, King & Calhoun Streets in downtown Charleston.
+The CSO Brass will perform from 10 am until the time of the drawing.
+Sponsorships are available at the Showhouse and online.

 All proceeds benefit the Charleston Symphony and CSOL Music Scholarships.